dexters-workshop/hiring_funnel_analysis_in_R/READ.md

-## Analyzing the results of an AB Test ran to test improvements to the hiring funnel
+## Analyzing the results of an AB Test ran to test hiring funnel improvements.

 Short analysis I did to look at experimental results following AB Testing for an HR problem faced by a local SF tech company.